This post may include affiliate links. Thank you for your support.

 It’s rare to find a dish that can easily be served as a sophisticated meal for holiday entertaining while also suitable for busy weeknight family meals.
 This prosciutto wrapped chicken IS that dish!

-About this recipe for chicken wrapped in prosciutto
+About this chicken wrapped in prosciutto

 The chicken breasts are seasoned with a brown sugar spice rub, wrapped with thinly sliced prosciutto, and baked until tender and juicy while browned and crispy on the outside.
 If that wasn’t enough, I also show you how you can easily add some homemade sweet potato fries to this sheet pan meal, without much extra effort.